 The DAX PSAR Basics

 The DAX parabolic SAR indicator is plotted directly on the price chart instead of below it.
 The basic idea is that when the indicator is below price you should be long.
 When the indicator is above price, you should be short.
 You use the indicator to decide how to ‘trail’ your stop loss.
 So for example, if you are short, you use the indicator to decide how to trail your stop loss down.
 The general strategy is to trail to stop up or down with each consecutive dot that forms.

 Be aware that the indicator does not work well at all in a ranging market!

 Be aware that this indicator is difficult to trade with on its own!

-As we won’t use parabolic SAR to trade alone, it means we need some help.
+As we won’t use the DAX PSAR to trade alone, it means we need some help.
 So let’s take three indicators; RSI, ADX and parabolic SAR.
 You should already know about these other two indicators.
-So take a look at the rectangular box around price on the left.
+So take a look at the rectangular box around the price on the left.
 Combine that with the ADX.
 What does it say?
-For me, it says price is choppy, no trend.
+For me, it says the price is choppy, no trend.
 We have resistance about and ADX is low.
-However on RSI, bullish strength is building.
+However, on RSI, bullish strength is building.
 When ADX breaks above the line, we also have a break of resistance at the same time.
 A couple of different technical tools agree and as a result a trend forms.
 Therefore we can enter a trade.
 (Hindsight is 20/20).
 Once we open the trade, we can start to move the stop loss up in line with the parabolic SAR indicator.
-Eventually price will hit the stop loss.
+Eventually, the price will hit the stop loss.
 This is the circle at the top.

-This is a basic example of using multiple indicators to find opportunities to trade.
+This is a basic example of using multiple indicators to find opportunities to trade the German DAX index.
 The key part of that exercise is to find confirmation there this may be a good place to trade.